shubhpatel18/dotfiles/README.md

 ```

 Additional setup may be required to interactively show images/plots on a headless system.
 I prefer to access images on Windows for this reason.

+## FURTHER CONFIGURATION

+All files in `~/.zsh/zshrc` are sourced for interactive shells and all files in `~/.zsh/zprofile` are sourced for login shells.

+Create system specific files in those directories to source on shell startup.